 If you had been considering the 80-credit SM in Health Policy and Management, we would suggest you consider either applying to the Doctor of Public Health (DrPH) to enter in 2015 or that you gain additional work experience and apply in 2015 for entry in 2016 into the new MPH degree program.

-– The 42.5-credit Master of Science Program trains clinicians in the executive skills required for management.
+– The 42.5-credit Master in Health Care Management program trains clinicians in the executive skills required for management.
 The professional degree is targeted to mid-career MDs, DMDs, and DDSs with significant management responsibilities who wish to be more effective in their roles in the health care sector.
 Applicants accepted into the program must demonstrate, through grades and standardized test scores (MCATs or GREs), the potential to learn effectively in a challenging educational environment.
 Managerial experience and responsibilities indicating executive leadership potential are required.

 - Master of Public Health: Field of Study in Health Management